Gore: US getting close to political shift on climate change

 “Every night on the news it’s like a nature walk through the Book of Revelation,” he said, referring to the last book of the Christian New Testament that forecasts the end of the Earth.

-Gore stops short of endorsing the Green New Deal pushed by some congressional Democrats, praising as “an aspirational goal” the sweeping outline for reducing the nation’s net carbon emission to zero in a single decade.
+He praises as “an aspirational goal” the Green New Deal pushed by some congressional Democrats but agreed the proposed outline for reducing the nation’s net carbon emission to zero in a single decade isn’t something that will clear Capitol Hill in one sweeping act.

-But Gore, who as a young congressman in the early 1980s stood out for holding hearings on global warming effects, is clear that he doesn’t oppose the effort.
+Gore, who as a young congressman in the early 1980s stood out for holding hearings on global warming effects, is clear that he doesn’t oppose the larger legislative effort.

-“It creates the political space for working out the details of the best way to do it, but the main goals are decarbonize the economy, stop using the sky as an open sewer and create millions of new jobs as we do it,” Gore said.
+“It creates the political space for working out the details of the best way to do it, but the main goals are decarbonize the economy, stop using the sky as an open sewer and create millions of new jobs as we do it,” he said.

 That could mean, for example, a tax bill with incentives for business and individuals who invest in solar panels; another tax bill ending fossil fuel subsidies; an infrastructure bill prioritizing high-speed rail; a state-aid program for retrofitting existing public buildings; specific requirements for reducing industrial carbon emissions; and increasing automobile fuel efficiency.
-The heaviest list likely would be taxes on carbon emissions.
+The heaviest lift likely would be taxes on carbon emissions.

 Gore dismissed Republican efforts to make climate activists out to be “socialists” because they support such ideas.